gillchristian/coverage-viewer/README.md

 # coverage-viewer

-> This project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).
+> This project was bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).